-This summer, Objective Management Group (OMG) added and began testing for Altruistic Motivation as one of 3 types of Sales Motivation.
+In the summer of 2017, under the cover of a solar eclipse, Objective Management Group (OMG) added and began testing for Altruistic Motivation as one of 3 types of Sales Motivation.
 Sales Motivation is one of the 21 Sales Core Competencies OMG measures.
-OMG had been measuring Extrinsic and Intrinsic Motivation in its Sales Force Evaluations and Sales Candidate Assessments and it recently updated its algorithm for measuring total sales motivation.
-You can read more about that here.
+Prior to 2017, OMG had been measuring only Extrinsic and Intrinsic Motivation in its Sales Force Evaluations and Sales Candidate Assessments.

-In the table below, you'll see that extrinsic motivation is most prevalent in the top group of salespeople while altruistic motivation is most prevalent in the lowest group of salespeople.
+I reviewed the data and in the table below you'll see that extrinsic motivation is most prevalent in the top group of salespeople while altruistic motivation is most prevalent in the lowest group of salespeople.
 You'll also see the correlation between overall sales motivation and performance.

-With this data correlating so perfectly, the most important question to ask is, what does it mean?
+With motivation data correlating so perfectly with Sales Percentile, the most important question to ask is, what does it mean?

 Recently there have been several articles that suggest we should eliminate commission salespeople and begin paying everyone a salary.
 That would REALLY appeal to the bottom 10% with 73% of them being either intrinsic or altruistic.
 The majority of the bottom 10%, especially the 35% who are altruistically motivated, should be in customer service.
 Customer service doesn't pay as well but that is the role in which they could become top performers by being of service to others.

-What do you suppose would happen to the performance of the top 23% when they are faced with being paid the exact same amount as their under performing colleagues?
+What do you suppose would happen to the performance of the top 23% if faced with being paid the exact same amount as under performing colleagues?
 Say goodbye to their quota crashing performance!

 Looking forward, our biggest challenge is that most millennials tend to be intrinsically motivated.
 Read this terrific article and look at the data comparing millennials to top salespeople.
-While overall motivation is nearly identical in all four groups, millennials have an average Sales Quotient of just 108.
-You can see in the table above that a score of 108 puts them in the category of weak salespeople where the overwhelming majority of that are intrinsically motivated.
+While overall motivation is nearly identical in all four groups, millennials have an average Sales Percentile of just 52, placing most of them in the category of weak salespeople where the overwhelming majority are intrinsically motivated.
 It's not a stretch to draw the conclusion that the majority of salespeople in the weak category could be millennials.

 Salespeople who are intrinsically motivated would prefer to be compensated with a salary and perhaps a bonus for performance while extrinsically motivated salespeople would prefer the plan that offered the sky as the limit.